hayriaral/gh-pages-locationkitcodelab/_posts/2020-12-26-step1-configure-permissions-and-set-constants.md

    <span class="pln">
    </span></code></pre>

 4. If you create your own project, you need to change some constant variables to use broadcast receiver and map capabilities.
-In **util** package, go `Constants` class, set the package name and AppGallery Connect API key as yours.
+In **util** package, go `Constants.kt` class, set the package name and AppGallery Connect API key as yours.

    You can find the API key, in AppGallery console, in **Project setting** > **General information.**